dboddie/Beeware-Hello-VOC/README.md

 If this succeeds then we can package the DEX file for deployment.

+If it fails then there is a good chance that the compiler is not generating code suitable for conversion to DEX.
+One solution to this is to remove as many modules from the support library and recompile it.
+See the troubleshooting section below for guidance.

 ### Make a Package

 Before we can actually make a package, we need to create a key and a signing certificate: